310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Midori v2 %}
 You watch *way* too much tokusatsu, Senpai.

-<th>(My phone’s been buzzing for a while now… Ohh, I see—I got a bunch of missed calls from Shinobu-kun and Tetora-kun…)</th>
+<th>(My phone’s been buzzing for a while now… Ohh, I see — I got a bunch of missed calls from Shinobu-kun and Tetora-kun…)</th>

 <th>(What’s wrong…?
 I got angry at them for basically pushing the role of talking with our seniors on me, so I haven’t been checking HoldHands that much…)</th>

 <th>(But there’s so many missed calls here… What’s going on…?
 There’s no way it’s something as serious as someone dying or an enemy invasion, so what gives…?)</th>
 {% endbubble %}

 ## Chapter 6

 {% img /img/es/eventstory/cometshow/p2ch6.jpg %}